Linalool

 Research:

-Studies have demonstrated linalool's potential in various therapeutic applications.
+Studies have demonstrated Linalool's potential in various therapeutic applications.
 For example, research published in Phytomedicine highlighted its effectiveness in reducing anxiety and enhancing mood (National Library of Medicine) Another study in the its significant anti-inflammatory and analgesic effects (Leafly).

 Mechanism of Action: